 Vegan energy is the production of electricity or gas that doesn’t involve the use of animals or animal by-products.

 There are two main sources of non-vegan energy generation in the UK: anaerobic digestion (AD) and biomass.
-Both types of energy production can contain by-products of animal farming: factory-farmed livestock, slaughterhouse waste, fish parts, and animal slurry.
+Both types may contain by-products of animal farming: factory-farmed livestock, slaughterhouse waste, fish parts, and animal slurry.

 Ofgem requires all energy providers to declare the fuel mix of the energy they supply but there’s no obligation to declare whether animals are used in its production.